ythlev/covidmaptw/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This package is used to create a map of COVID-19 infection rates in Taiwan.
+This package is used to create an svg map of COVID-19 infection rates in Taiwan.

 ## Installation